On a Debiased and Semiparametric Efficient Changes-in-Changes Estimator: Identification

 We highlight that no assumptions are placed on the treated potential outcome $Y_1^{a=1}$.
 As a concrete instantiation of our broader framework, this semiparametric model illustrates both the complexity of confounding that can be accommodated and the functional form that the quantile-quantile mapping $\gamma$ may take.

 \end{example}

 \begin{example}[Linear Model / Difference-in-Differences] Consider a special case of Example~\ref{eg:stm} in which the transformation functions are the linear (identity) mappings: $\beta_0(x) = \beta_1(x) = x$, with measured covariates $L$ omitted for simplicity.
-In this case, $k_t$ are constant time-specific intercept, and
+In this case, $k_t$ are time-specific intercepts, and

 Then, by Theorem~\ref{thm:idett}, the ATT is given by

 which recovers the standard \emph{difference-in-differences} (DiD) formula. \end{example}